NFL bubble watch: 32 veterans who could be cut before Week 1

 Defensive end Carl Nassib

 Injuries to Myles Garrett and Emmanuel Ogbah meant that Nassib started 12 games in 2017.
-His most memorable play was when he lined up offsides in Chicago, negating an interception return for a touchdown by Garrett.
+His most memorable play was when he lined up offside in Chicago, negating an interception return for a touchdown by Garrett.
 Ogbah's return to health combined with the drafting of Chad Thomas puts Nassib, a third-round pick in 2016, at risk of not making the roster. -- Pat McManamon

 Pittsburgh Steelers